- Financial Aid Home

-It would have no effect if you maintain the enrollment status (i.e.) full-time, half-time,
+It would have no effect if you maintain the same enrollment status (i.e. full-time, half-time,

 three quarter time, less than half time) that you held prior to dropping the class.
 It will

-only change the amount of the tuition.
-If your credit load changes from full-time to halftime
+only change the amount of your tuition.
+If your credit load changes from full-time to three quarter time

-or less at this time you aid will decrease to match your enrollment, this may cause a
+or less and you never attended, your aid will decrease to match your enrollment.
+This may cause a

 balance on your Billing Statement.